markt-de/puppet-galera/REFERENCE.md

 Data type: `Boolean`

-Specifies wether this node should run Galera Arbitrator instead of a MySQL/MariaDB server.
+Specifies whether this node should run Galera Arbitrator instead of a MySQL/MariaDB server.

 ##### `arbitrator_config_file`